 Many PMO roles involve tracking the overall status of projects through data gathering (i.e. meeting regularly with project managers to get status updates) and providing reporting on project status to management.
 Project Portfolio Management (PPM) is another area where roles in PMO look at resource forecasting for various projects including how resources are financed by projects, again creating reports of these for management.

 Agile is a project methodology predominantly taking over software development.
-Scrum is a subset of Agile providing a lighter framework for development and consists of three different type of roles:
+Scrum is a subset of Agile providing a lighter framework for development and requires a Product Owner.

 The Product owner is a person who represents the business and works with them to determine the product features.
 The product can be software, so a new payroll system would require the Product Owner to work with Human Resources (HR) to determine what the features are.
 The Product Owner will have a good understanding of what the 'product' is being developed, how it's going to be used and it's this vision that they will feed to the scrum team.